MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

-# Learning Path 6 - Lab 6 - Exercise 7 - Validate alert nofications and simulated attacks
+# Learning Path 6 - Lab 6 - Exercise 7 - Validate alert notications and simulated attacks

 This lab included three exercises in which you configured Microsoft 365 to create alert notifications (Exercises 2 through 4).
 It also included two exercises that created simulated attacks (Exercises 5 and 6).
 All five exercises generated an email notification, which have to be validated to ensure the alerts and simulated attacks are working properly.